 While the many estates get settled with little in the way of court involvement, there are some instances where interested parties to an estate, such as a creditor or a beneficiary, must take action against the fiduciary (i.e. the executor or administrator) in order to assure that their rights will be protected.
 SCPA 2102 contains a relatively unrelated, but full, list of the various types of cases that could be causes of action against a fiduciary, from paying funeral expenses to forcing an accounting.
 All of these actions involve different types of parties and, therefore, different evidence and legal arguments.
-For this reason, before venturing into the territory of forcing an action against a fiduciary alone, you should make sure you have an experienced New York estate attorney on your side.
+For this reason, before venturing into the territory of forcing action against a fiduciary, you should make sure you have an experienced New York estate attorney on your side.

 SCPA 2102 dictates what kinds of causes of action can be taken against a fiduciary in special proceedings in the Surrogate’s Court.
 These cause of action for relief against a fiduciary include the following: